tjharke13/JsonToggler/README.md

 Name (Optional)
 ---
 The feature name.
 If this isn't supplied the files name is used as the feature name.

+Application (Optional)
+---
+The application name this feature belongs to.
+If you would like to make this feature specific for an application you can provide the application this feature belongs to.
+It will only be enabled if the application consuming the feature toggle has "All", or the application name defined int he config.

 Environment (Required)
 ---